ReihanFatilla/ReihanFatilla/README.md

 Hey there 👋

-I’m Naufal, a student from Indonesia that's passionate about programming
+I’m Reihan, a High School Student from Indonesia that's passionate about programming

 Want to know more about me?
 [Check out my portfolio.]()